CHAPTER ONE

 “Are you going to make fun of my accent all day, Mr. Cotton?
 Or are we going to get down to business?”

 “Ahh, this is a very special Chinese box.
 Full of secrets.
-Takes years to master how to open,” says the Chinaman, then whispers: “You put your weed in here.”
+Take years to master how to open,” says the Chinaman, then whispers: “You put your weed in here.”

 “Hmm.
 Interesting.”
 Frank plays dumb.
 He knows what the box does, and it is certainly more than a marijuana hidey-hole.
 He slams a wad of Ulysses S. Grants on the table, his fingers oddly dripping with sweat, nails caked with dirt.
 He could have at least taken a run under them with the crud remover on his nail clipper.
-A fleck of mud falls from his index finger and onto Grant’s upper lip, forming an interesting mustache.
-Grant was a throwaway president that no one remembers, which is why his visage is plastered on a denomination that no one uses.
+A fleck of mud falls from his index finger onto Grant’s upper lip, forming an interesting mustache.
+Grant was a throwaway president that no one remembers, which is why his visage is plastered on a denomination that no one uses (the dreaded fifty-dollar bill, for you foreigners).

 The Chinese man knows all about U.S.G., as well as dirty fingernails, and it is making him nauseous.
-He puts a sugar cube in his absinthe, which is now for some reason no longer green.
+He puts a sugar cube in his absinthe, which is now, for some reason, no longer green.
 Perhaps I am wrong about it being absinthe.
 Maybe it’s tea.
 His own fingernails aren’t so much dirty as they are purple and bruised.
-If you thought it was impossible to bruise a fingernail, you’re obviously wrong.
+Not underneath them, but the nails themselves.
+Impossible to bruise a fingernail, you say?
+Not in Morocco.

-Frank’s dirty fingers slam down again on the stack of fifties and push them over toward the shop owner.
+Frank’s dirty fingers slam another stack of bills, this time Benjamin Franklins, down again on the stack of fifties and push it over toward the shop owner.

 Recent Comments